 - create a bullet journal layout page for goal setting

-plus some New Year’s resolutions ideas for 2021
+- New Year’s resolutions ideas and college goals for 2021

 Then keep reading.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 It means that I may receive a commission if you click a link and purchase a product that I have recommended.
 It won’t cost you any extra money.